New & noteworthy books ...

 the best book club selections for 2012

 Trying to figure out what to read for book club in 2012?
-This list will help you find some unusual titles among the sections with lots of buzz.
+This list will help you find some unusual titles among the selections that are currently generating lots of buzz.

-Here's another great resource for finding great book club books.
-This list from Amazon covers many of my favorites: The Best Books of 2011 by Amazon.
+Another great resource for finding great book club books is from Amazon.
+This list covers many of my favorites: The Best Books of 2011 by Amazon.

 by Erik Larson

 Well, now.
 Erik Larson scared me to death with "The Devil in the White City."
 I think our book club discussion involved phrases like "ewwwww" and "sick."
-Once again, he has written a book with his uncanny ability to write non-fiction in a compelling way.
+Once again, he has written a book with his uncanny ability to put non-fiction on paper in a compelling way.
 This time it's about one family's life in Hitler's Berlin.

 by Erin Morgenstern